-- Press MENU twice to display the Main Menu. - Use the ROCKER to highlight the Route tab and press the MENU key to display the route options page, or highlight the first available blank route slot, and press ENTER.
-(Skip to step 4 if you use this method.) - 3.
-Select the New Route option, and press ENTER. - 4.
-To add an existing waypoint or map item to the route, use the pointer to select the waypoint or map item, and press ENTER.
+- 1. Press MENU twice to display the Main Menu. - Use the ROCKER to highlight the Route tab, and press MENU to display the route options page, or highlight the first available blank route slot, and press ENTER.
+(Go to step 4 if you use this method.) - 3.
+Select New Route, and press ENTER. - To add an existing waypoint or map item to the route, use the map pointer to select a waypoint or map item, and press ENTER.
 Map items do not appear in the waypoint list.
 To create a waypoint from a map item, see page 21. - 5.
-To add a new waypoint to the route, use the map pointer to select the map location, and press ENTER.
+To add a new waypoint to the route, use the map pointer to select a map location, and press ENTER.
 Press ENTER again to confirm the new waypoint.
-You can also change the name and symbol of the new waypoint (see page 8). - As you add each new waypoint to the route, the data window at the top of the map display shows the waypoint/ map item name, bearing and distance from your location, and coordinates of the pointer.
+You can also change the name and symbol of the new waypoint (see page 8).

+As you add each new waypoint to the route, the data window at the top of the map display shows the waypoint/ map item name, bearing and distance from your location, and coordinates of the pointer.
 The bottom of the display shows the number of available and used points.
-A route line appears on the map to indicate each completed leg, and a dotted line appears indicating the distance and bearing to the arrow pointer from the last route waypoint. - Repeat steps 4 and 5 until you have finished defining all route waypoints.
+A route line appears on the map to indicate each completed leg, and a dotted line appears indicating the distance and bearing to the arrow pointer from the last route waypoint.

-When finished, press QUIT twice to return to the Route List Page.
+- 6. Repeat steps 4 and 5 until you have finished defining all route waypoints. - When finished, press QUIT twice to return to the Route List.
 Highlight Edit as Text, and press ENTER to return to the Route Review Page.